Combination of Deep Speaker Embeddings for Diarisation: Experimental results

 \subsubsection{Full pipeline results with the CPD stage}

-From the full diarisation pipeline shown in Fig.~\ref{fig:pipeline}, segments output from the VAD stage are sent to the CPD stage to generate the speaker-homogeneous segments before clustering is performed.
+From the full diarisation pipeline shown in Fig.~\ref{fig:pipeline}, segments output from the VAD stage are sent to the CPD stage to generate speaker-homogeneous segments before clustering is performed.
 The input to the CPD stage covers a 1-second long input window centred at the current frame.
-If consecutive frames are classified as change points, the segment will be split at the middle frame of the consecutive frames into two speaker-homogeneous segments.
+If consecutive frames are classified as change points, the segment will be split at the centre frame into two speaker-homogeneous segments.
 After splitting, segments shorter than 0.3 second will be merged into its surrounding segments to avoid over-segmentation.
 The values of Precision, Recall and F1-score produced by different CPD systems are given in Table \ref{tab:cpd}.
 The neural CPD is trained from scratch unless explicitly specified.
-While the neural CPD model proposed in Section~\ref{ssec:vadcpd} trained from scratch clearly outperforms a powerful baseline trained with Kullback–Leibler-divergence (KL-divergence) \citep{vad2,mgbdia}.
-If the TDNN part of the CPD model is pretrained as a frame-level d-vector extraction model, a considerable improvement in the CPD performance is observed.
+While the neural CPD model proposed in Section~\ref{ssec:vadcpd} trained from scratch clearly outperforms a baseline based on Kullback–Leibler-divergence (KL-divergence) between Gaussian windows \citep{vad2,cmuklcpd}, a considerable improvement in the CPD performance is observed, If the TDNN part of the CPD model is pretrained as a frame-level d-vector extraction model.
 A further improvement can be found by performing joint training of the entire CPD model.